ikkez/f3-schema-builder/readme.md

 // ...
 ```

+NB: currently only effects *MySQL*.
+1-4 Multibyte UTF8 chars work out of the box in Postgre, SQlite.
+No workaround for SQL Server yet.

 #### $table->build([ bool $exec = true ]);

 This will start the table generation process and executes all queries if `$exec` is `TRUE`, otherwise it will just return all queries as array.